SamNdungu/SamNdungu/README.md

 ###

-<p align="left">🔆 Python by day, data science by night.
+<p align="left">🔆 Insurance by day!
+Python, and Data Science by night.
 I wrangle numbers and craft code, all with a passion for building insights.
 I'm here to unlock the secrets hidden within your data, one line of code at a time.</p>

 ###